A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Experiments

 \subsection{Simulated Networks}

-We first test our alternating minimization-based estimation procedure on networks simulated from our latent space Hawkes (LSH) model.
+We first test our L-BFGS-B estimation procedure on networks simulated from our latent space Hawkes (LSH) model.
 We simulate networks of $20$ nodes in a 2-D latent space using parameters $\theta_1 = 1$, $\theta_2 = -3.2$, $\alpha_1 = 0.01$, and $\alpha_2=0.02$.
 Each dimension of the latent positions as well as sender and receiver effects for nodes are sampled independently from a standard Normal distribution: $z_{u}, \delta_u, \gamma_u \sim \mathcal{N}(0,1)$.
 We increase the time duration $T$ from $50$ to $3,000$ and evaluate the estimation accuracy for the latent positions and other parameters.
 Additional details on the simulation process is provided in Appendix \ref{sec:sim_appendix}.
 A comparison of the actual and estimated latent positions for a simulated network is shown in Figure \ref{fig:sim1} along with the root mean squared error (RMSE) for estimated latent positions over 30 simulated networks.
 As expected, the error decreases for increasing time duration $T$.
 The error for the other parameters decreases also, as we show in Figure \ref{fig:sim1_supp} in Appendix \ref{sec:sim_appendix}.
-Thus, our proposed alternating minimization procedure appears to accurately estimate latent positions and model parameters.
+Thus, L-BFGS-B appears to accurately estimate latent positions and model parameters.